An alternative to buy-to-let investment properties?

 You may be able to pick up a bargain.
 Provided the bidding reaches the reserve price (a figure that only the auctioneer and the seller will know and not to be confused with the guide price referred to) the highest bidder will be successful even if this is below the market value.
 However also be aware that bidders’ enthusiasm in the auction room may push the price to unrealistic levels, so always approach a property with a maximum bid in mind and don’t exceed this.

-For more information, please contact Rachael Spalton, in our Commercial Property team.
+For more information, please contact Rachael Spalton, Partner and Head of our Commercial Property team.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.